 Combining hardware pedals with plugins

 You do not have to pick one world.
 A real fuzz or overdrive into the interface, an amp sim for the amp and cab, and plugin delay and reverb in the mix is a powerful hybrid.
+If you would rather skip the hardware drive entirely, the best distortion plugins for guitar can stand in for it.
 For the broader comparison of when hardware earns its place, read analog pedals vs plugins, and to dial the amp side, how to dial in amp sim tones.

 Frequently asked questions